 In common with many not-for-profit organizations, the Organization derives revenue from donations and fundraising activities, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Organization.
-Therefore, we were not able to determine whether any adjustments might be necessary to revenue, net revenue, and cash flows from operations for the years ended December 31, 2022 and 2021, and net assets as at the beginning and the end of the years ended December 31, 2022 and 2021.
-The audit opinion on the financial statements for the year ended December 31, 2021 was also qualified because of the possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to revenue, net revenue, and cash flows from operations for the years ended December 31, 2023 and 2022, current assets as at December 31, 2023 and 2022, and net assets as at the beginning and the end of the years ended December 31, 2023 and 2022.
+The audit opinion on the financial statements for the year ended December 31, 2022 was also qualified because of the possible effects of this limitation in scope.